Behold: A Christmas Collection

 Behold: A Christmas Collection is the second studio album and first Christmas album by American contemporary Christian music singer and songwriter Lauren Daigle.
 It was released on October 21, 2016, through Centricity Music.
 A deluxe edition was released on November 2, 2018 and included three extra songs.
+The album was reissued again on September 29, 2023, with two additional songs.

 Background

 In an interview with Billboard's Jim Asker, Daigle said "I know.
 I was sitting there in Louisiana and Paul and Paul were in Nashville.
 As the writing process progressed, I was thinking about the 400 years between the Old and New Testaments in the Bible, when God was silent for 400 years.
 There was stillness in the world, people were searching.
 I wonder how that longing was for people living then.
 To be honest, it kind of reminds me of today and the longing in people.
 As I think about those many years of silence, I think of the cry of a baby.
 We put these stories in a parallel position in the lyrics, connecting to our music and hoping for an ultimate connection with people, through God."